First Impressions of RomeVini. Vidi. Amavi.

 The love part comes after you get the sightseeing out of the way.
 At least for me, it did.
 Once I stopped standing in lines and dodging the street peddlers who were hell-bent on selling me a selfie stick, the romance kicked in.
-Sitting on a park bench in Villa Borghese watching a puppet show while eating a cup of zingy lemon gelato, or sipping a beautifully garnished bellini on a rooftop terrace admiring the sun setting over the city.
+Sitting on a park bench in Villa Borghese watching a puppet show while enjoying a picnic lunch, or sipping a beautifully garnished bellini on a rooftop terrace admiring the sun setting over the city.
 These are the moments that stay with you long after the journey has ended.

 Pizza al Taglio that is cut with scissors and sold by weight.
 Banana chocolate Tiramisu.
 Flaky araogosta pastries with a cup of cappuccino with foam so thick you’ll eat it with a spoon.
 Pasta dishes, like carbonara and cacio e pepe, that will blow your mind.
 How can a dish with so few ingredients be so complex?

 Of course, there is also plenty of horrible food sold in tourist traps all over the city.
 But don’t worry.
-I’ve got your back.
-I’m putting together a self-guided food tour that will help you find the good stuff!
+I’ve got your back with my self-guided food tour that will help you find the good stuff!

 Where to Stay